 In the Sonoran Desert, riparian areas nourish cottonwood-willow forests, one of the rarest and most threatened forest types in North America.
-An estimated 90 percent of these critical wet landscapes have been lost, damaged or degraded in the last century.
-This loss threatens at least 80 percent of Arizona wildlife, which depend upon riparian habitats for survival.
+An estimated 90% of these critical wet landscapes have been lost, damaged or degraded in the last century.
+This loss threatens at least 80% of Arizona wildlife, which depend upon riparian habitats for survival.

-For more events, download the entire Hassayampa schedule (.pdf, 218 kb).
+Download the entire Hassayampa schedule (.pdf, 226 kb).

 Nine-year-old Sydney Smith wants to share her love of nature with other kids.
 That’s why in 2009 she and her mother started the Nature Rangers program at the Hassayampa River Preserve.

 “I want kids to know that if we care about wildlife, we can save the world,” says Sydney.
 The program engages children in kindergarten through sixth grade in exploring nature and learning about the importance of preservation and conservation.
 Specific activities include bird banding, monarch tagging, hiking and other programs.